turkutatar/iQuHACK22/README.md

 ## Team
 Abhay Kamble, Bernard Wo, Oskar Slovik, Wridhdhisom Karar, Fatma Türkü Tatar

+Our presentation is available in a PDF format in this repo.

 ### QEC Preliminaries
 The [[5,1,3]] code is a five qubit quantum error correction code (QECC) which uses 9 qubits in total, 5 data qubits and 4 ancilla qubits.
 This code can handle atmost one arbitrary Pauli error on a single qubit, i.e. X/Y/Z error on any one of the qubits.